idrismmc/weather-app/README.md

 You can deploy the app using Google Cloud Run and trigger the deployment using Cloud Build.
 Please refer to the `cloudbuild.yaml` file for the deployment configuration.
 The `cloudbuild.yaml` file has been updated to use the environment variables passed as substituions in Cloud Build trigger.

+Current demo deployment is done using Vercel.
+Click this [link](https://weather-app-rho-neon-68.vercel.app/) to view the demo.